kurtisdmiller/personal-site/content/course/public-speaking/lesson-plan/visual-aid-design.md

 ---

-*Note: A version of the activity used in this lesson was presented at the 2018 Southern States Communication Association Conference.
+*Note: A version of the activity used in the face-to-face version of this lesson was presented at the 2018 Southern States Communication Association Conference.
 [See it here!](/talk/miller-pruim-2018-slides/)*

 **Course(s) Used:**